wtmayes/down_w_odb/README.md

   -	The consolidated list file—all the node data
   -	Two BIOS config .xml files for baseline, then boot order.
   -	The “SUM” executable (as a tar.gz from SuperMicro) to do nearly all this work out-of-band (OOB)
+  -	(The bios .ROM had to be zipped to meet file size requirements on GH--unzip and move to files dir)

 The playbook(s) consists of
   -	Check nodes master